 Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
+Yes

-6. Alterations/additions/extensions
+Yes

-A. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet or bedroom)?
+6. Alterations/additions/extensions A. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet or bedroom)?
+Yes If you have answered yes , please describe the changes which you have made: Boarding kennels (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Yes If you have answered yes, the relevant documents should give them to your solicitor as soon as possi If you do not have the documents yourself, please your solicitor or estate agent can arrange to obtain

-If you have answered yes, please describe the changes which you have made:
+Yes

-(ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Council

-If you have answered yes, the relevant documents will be needed by the purchaser, and you should give them to your solicitor as soon as possible for checking.
+B. Have you had replacement windows,

-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent can arrange to obtain them.
+doors, patio doors or double glazing

-B. Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+installed in your property?